KrolPower/SpamGuardian/README.md

 6. The script will continue running until you manually stop it by pressing `Ctrl + C` in the command prompt or terminal window.

 Please note that the script will log its activities to a file named `email_spam.log` in the same directory.
 You can check this log file for any errors or troubleshooting if needed.

+**Disclaimer:**

+This script is provided as-is without any warranty or guarantee of its performance or effectiveness.
+Use this script at your own risk.
+I am not liable for any damages or consequences that may arise from the use of this script.
+It is your responsibility to ensure that you have the necessary permissions and authorization to monitor and respond to emails from the specified email addresses.

+Please use this script responsibly and in compliance with applicable laws and regulations.
+Always exercise caution when interacting with unknown or potentially malicious emails.